GOSS-hash/GOSS-hash/README.md

 - 📫 How to reach me **spomar36@gmail.com**

-- ⚡ Fun fact **Driven by the quest for knowledge, I'm intrigured by the subtle nuances that dictatate our reality**
+- ⚡ Fun fact **Driven by the quest for knowledge, I'm intrigured by the subtle nuances that dictatate our reality for example how the conscious/subconscious of the brain, the heart and feelings influence the creation our daily interaction as we see it **

 <h3 align="left">Connect with me:</h3>
 <p align="left">